sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_19_CommentsInPythonProgramming/Q_19_CommentsInPythonProgramming_Quiz.md

 **Description**

-a) Comments are part of the program or lines inside the program which explains the program itself, but not executed.
-We can write anything in comments which explains the program.

-b) Comments are part of the program or lines inside the program which explains the program itself, but not executed.
-We can write anything in comments which explains the program.

-c) Comments are not graphics inside the program.

-d) Comments are part of the program or lines inside the program which explains the program itself,but not executed.
+Comments are part of the program or lines inside the program which explains the program itself,but not executed.
 We can write anything in comments which explains the program.
 It is intended for human readers rather than the computer to understand the purpose or functionality of certain parts of the code.
 Comments are essential for improving code readability, explaining complex logic, documenting assumptions,or providing context for future developers working on the codebase.

 ---
 ---